 The stomal therapy nurse will show you how to clean your stoma and change the bags (appliances).
-This will need to be done regularly.
-A close relative or friend could join you for these instructions in case you ever need help at home.
-There are different types of bags, and the stomal therapy nurse will help you choose one that suits you.
+This will need to be done regularly, usually every 2–3 days.
+It’s okay to put an empty bag into a rubbish bin, but don’t flush it down the toilet.
+A close relative or friend could join you for the instructions in case you need help looking after the stoma when you’re at home.
+There are different types of bags and the stomal therapy nurse will help you choose one that suits you.

 Emptying the bag

-The first few times you change your bag, allow yourself plenty of time and privacy so that you can work at your own pace without interruptions.
+How often you need to empty a bag is affected by what you drink.
+The first few times you empty your bag, allow yourself plenty of time and privacy so that you can work at your own pace without interruptions.
 Empty a drainable bag into the toilet when it is about one-third full.
-It’s okay to put an empty bag into a rubbish bin, but don’t flush it down the toilet.

 You may worry about how the bag will look under clothing.
 Although the urostomy may seem obvious to you, most people won’t be aware of the bag unless you tell them about it.
 Modern bags are usually flat and shouldn’t be noticeable under clothing.